Easily Manage & Avoid Hotel Incidentals While on Business Travel

 • Room service

-• In-room bottled water, alcohol or mini-bar snacks
+• In-room bottled water, alcohol, or minibar snacks

 • On-site convenience store purchases